RandomInternetPreson/Lucid_Vision/README.md

     "paligemma_cpu_model_id": "(fill_In)"
    }
 ```
-If your install directory is /home/username/Desktop/oobLucidVision/text-generation-webui/  Make note that you want to change / to \ if you are on Windows
+If your install directory is /home/username/Desktop/oobLucidVision/text-generation-webui/  the config file will look like this for example:

+Make note that you want to change / to \ if you are on Windows

 ```
    {